PipersIP/PipersIP.github.io/README.md

 </ul>

 On firefox, third-attempy.html & tree-tst doesn't show big screen display at all.
 It's always showing the modal.
 Bug with my complicated screen size logic?

+## NB when transferring to piperpat
+The CSS on piperpat has been edited so a simple copy-paste of these files will destroy those changes -- they're also not saved anywhere else